rahulpalanivel/Digantara-assessment/README.md

 - Implemented Error Handling techniques inorder to manage exceptions or invalid inputs.
 - Method of inputs are via HTTP requests and outputs are of clear structured HTTP response.
 - Added Tests to ensure the server provides the desired outputs.
+- Deployed the server on Render which can be accessed via: https://digantara-assessment.onrender.com/.

 ## Tech Stack